-Are you looking for a new noodle recipe that’s easy to make, can be ready in 30 minutes, and packed full of nutrition?
+Are you looking for a new noodle recipe that's easy to make, can be ready in 30 minutes, and is packed full of nutrition?
 This Beef and Spinach Noodles recipe is one of our new family favorites.
-When the kids love it too, we know it’s a winner!
+When the kids love it too, we know it's a winner!

 Raise your hand if you love noodles!
 It IS my comfort food.
 That is why in the past couple of months with all that's going on in the world, we have made this Beef and Spinach Noodles many times.

 I love this recipe because it doesn't require any crazy ingredients.

 Pasta - I've made this recipe with whole wheat spaghetti and linguine and I prefer linguine.
 You could also make it with regular linguine or even rice noodles.